AndreasBriese/breeze/README.md

 (Output of various flavours of random int, random float will be added soon.)

 **Note:** ShortHash is NOT intended to hash files - it is foremost a internal function to init breeze's PRNG.
 The used function derives directly from Dmitry Chestnykhs go implementation of SipHash-2-4 ( https://github.com/dchest/siphash ) "a fast short-input PRF created by Jean-Philippe Aumasson and Daniel J. Bernstein" ( https://131002.net/siphash/ ).
-The actual breeze code ( Breeze32 and Breeze72 ) utilizes sipHash's compressor to drains 64 Bit out of the []byte or string provided to seed the PRNG and it must be assumed that ShortHash() produces collisions.
-Collision suspectibility of short strings (i.e. up to 100 bytes) is lower than those within long strings (i.e. kilobytes).
+The actual breeze code ( Breeze32 and Breeze72 ) utilizes sipHash's compressor to drains 2 &times; uint64 out of the []byte or string provided to seed the PRNG and it must be assumed that ShortHash() produces collisions.
+Breeze32 processes only the first, Breeze72 uses both in seedr().
+String/[]byte compression output numberspace is limited to 1<<64-1 and 1<<128-2 respectivly and collision suspectibility of short strings (i.e. up to 100 bytes) shall be lower than those of long strings (i.e. kilobytes).

 **Note:** XOR() and ShortHash() do NOT reset the generator function automatically.
 Make sure this is the desired state by your programming logic or use the Reset() function before calling XOR/ShortHash.